Which currency will I be charged in?

 How are exchange rates calculated?

-- Most of the tickets available on Loco2 are supplied to us by rail operators in Euros.
-So, if you set Euros as your currency, we simply show the original price.
-If you select GBP, we convert any Euro prices into British Pounds based on the current exchange rate.
+- Most tickets on Loco2 are supplied by the rail operators in Euros.
+So, if you set Euros as your preferred currency, we simply show the original price.
+If you choose GBP or USD we convert the Euro price into your preferred currency using today's exchange rates.

 - UK rail tickets are priced in GBP.
-For these if you set GBP as your currency we simply show the original price.
-If you select Euros, we convert any GBP prices into Euros based on the current exchange rate.
+If you set GBP as your preferred currency we simply show the original price.
+If you choose EUR or USD we convert the GBP price into your preferred currency using today's exchange rates.

-If you bank in a different currency (for example USD or Australian dollars), your bank will be responsible for setting the exchange rate and converting our prices into your currency.
-You can use a tool like xe.com to get an estimate (e.g. GBP>USD or EUR>USD) to work out which works out cheapest for you.
+If you bank in a different currency, your bank will be responsible for setting the exchange rate and converting our prices into your currency.
+You can use a tool like xe.com to get an estimate (e.g. GBP>AUD or EUR>AUD) to work out which works out cheapest for you.

 Please be aware that your bank's exchange rates may differ from online tools, and they might charge fees as well, so it's best to check with them if you aren't sure how you'll be charged.